 Kings Walk is home to an eclectic mix of thriving independent shops, cafés and businesses including Bellacrafts, Design Junction, Open House Deli, Polka Dot Piercing, The South Downs Social, The Well Worn, Handmade Studio, The Nutshell, Winchester Pilates and Sunflowers Emporium.
 The newly revitalised space is the backdrop to the first Kings Walk Festival which takes place on Saturday 30 September, 10am-5pm.

 As we begin the process of preparing designs, we have been excited to meet and listen to people living across the Winchester district so that we can shape the proposals for the site together.
-Over the last few months, we have been hosting drop-in sessions, exhibitions, focus groups and online forums to capture your thoughts and feedback.

 Have your say to help make Winchester even more incredible my visiting our engagement platform below.